morganross/Kexow-Install/README.md

 ##TODO
 do a control make notes here
-order of operations
-re-order main menu
-comment main menu
-debug main menu
+idk if it was the restart of manaully adding folder after all  i dont see how this sctpt has permisn to exportas w/o sudo order of operations re-order main menu comment main menu debug main menu

 add some GODDAMN parameters to the ldap installer from that wget what is my ip